gridcellcoder/allennlp-demo/README.md

  ```
  export PROJECT=some_project # Google Cloud project you are working under
- export VERSION=0.8.2 #the `VERSION` to whatever you like e.g latest or 0.8.2
+ export VERSION=0.8.2        # set the VERSION to whatever you like e.g latest or 0.8.2
  ```
  Now set `CONTAINER_REGION`, the location of the container [registry](https://cloud.google.com/container-registry/docs/pushing-and-pulling)